artbrock/holochain_docs/App-Testing.md

 	Output: string      // the expected output to match against (full match)
 	Err:    string      // the expected error to match against
 	Regexp: string      // the expected out to match again (regular expression)
-	Time:   int         // offset in milliseconds from the start of the test at which to run this test
+	Time:   int         // delay in millis before running this test }
-                            // if `Time` is null or 0, tests are executed in the order discovered in the test file }
     ```
+    - if `Time` is null or 0, tests are executed in the order discovered in the test file

 ### application skeleton @ [https://github.com/metacurrency/holoSkel](https://github.com/metacurrency/holoSkel)
 #### file skeleton for a holochain app